Marbled Salamander

 Species Confused With:

-Small-mouthed Salamanders are slimmer with light markings along sides and no crossbands.
+Small-mouthed Salamanders are slimmer with light markings scattered along the sides and not in crossbands.
 Spotted Salamanders have yellow spots that do not merge into stripes down the sides.
-Tiger Salamanders are considerably larger and have irregular yellow or brownish spots.
+Tiger Salamanders are considerably larger and have irregular yellow or brownish spots and blotches.

 References: